 History

 Records from the early years are sketchy.
 One of the earliest club photos dates back to 1911, when the team won the final of the Newark and District League Challenge Cup.
-Sadly, many of the players in that team would go one to lose their lives fighting for their country in the 1st World War.
+Sadly, many of the players in that team would go on to lose their lives fighting for their country in the 1st World War.

-The Southwell City team photo of 1922/23 featured Barney Johnson, landlord of the George and Dragon pub (now known as the The Bramley Apple Inn).
+The Southwell City team photo of 1922/23 featured Barney Johnson, landlord of the George and Dragon pub (now known as The Bramley Apple Inn).

 The club was reformed in 1955.
 At the time, City played home games on Crafts Fields in Southwell, which is now a housing estate.
 After competing in the Newark & District Alliance, the club joined the Notts Football Alliance in 1957.
 City competed in this competition until the end of the 2002/03 season, when it took the decision to move to the Central Midlands League.

 Cup success has been rare for City with only two wins in seven finals.
 However the Notts Alliance Senior Cup was eventually won in 2001/02.
 City reached the final of the Notts Senior Cup twice.
-First in 1989 under ex Forest professional Colin Barrett where they lost to Eastwood Town 2-0, and secondly in 2002 when they lost 1-0 to Gedling Town in a closely fought County Senior Cup Final at Meadow Lane.
-This success on the field was matched by the Club’s investment in its facilities, with City having modern changing facilities and an excellent Clubhouse and bar.
+First in 1989 under ex-Forest professional Colin Barrett, where they lost to Eastwood Town 2-0, and secondly in 2002 when they lost 1-0 to Gedling Town in a closely fought County Senior Cup Final at Meadow Lane.
+This success on the field was matched by the club’s investment in its facilities, with City having modern changing facilities and an excellent clubhouse and bar.
 Floodlights were installed in 2001.

 In May 2019, with Jonny Upton now manager, the team finished a great season by winning the Samba Nottinghamshire Senior League Senior Cup with an emphatic 6-1 victory over Stapleford Town.
 This was City’s first trophy since 2002.